 Nuclear stress test

 Another type of stress test is the nuclear stress test, which uses a small amount of radioactive substance to determine the health of the heart and blood flow to the heart.
-"It's used to help determine which parts of your heart are not working effectively," explains Dr. Greuner.
-Check out the five tests for your heart that can save your life.
+“It’s used to help determine which parts of your heart are not working effectively,” explains Dr. Greuner.
+(Don’t miss these signs of an unhealthy heart you shouldn’t ignore.)

 Is there a chance that results can be wrong?

 As with any medical test, there is always room for error and inaccurate results with a stress test.
-"While an exercise stress test can pick up on a significant blockage, a smaller blockage may be missed and not be picked up," says Dr. Greuner who goes on to explain that if you're taking heart medications this can also have an effect on the results, which is why your doctor may ask you to stop taking certain medications before the test.
+“While an exercise stress test can pick up on a significant blockage, a smaller blockage may be missed and not be picked up,” says Dr. Greuner.
+He explains that if you’re taking heart medications this also can have an effect on the results, which is why your doctor may ask you to stop taking certain drugs before the test.

 Keep demographics in mind

-Not finding heart disease when it's there is called a false negative, but it's also possible to have a false positive: Your doctor might think you have heart issues when you're actually fine.
+Not finding heart disease when it’s there is called a false negative, but it’s also possible to have a false positive: Your doctor might think you have heart issues when you’re actually fine.
 The risk of this happening increases depending on who is being tested.
-"For example, if a 22-year-old woman has a positive stress test, the likelihood of her having coronary artery disease is low and indicates a false positive," notes Dr. Splaver.
-"However if a 65-year-old male diabetic hypertensive with a family history of cardiovascular disease has a negative stress test, it is most likely a false negative."
-Clearly the patient's demographic characteristics play a large role in interpreting any stress test and therefore having a skilled cardiologist is key.
-If you have risk factors, here are 15 life-saving tips on preventing heart disease.
+“For example, if a 22-year-old woman has a positive stress test, the likelihood of her having coronary artery disease is low and indicates a false positive,” notes Dr. Splaver.
+“However if a 65-year-old male diabetic hypertensive with a family history of cardiovascular disease has a negative stress test, it is most likely a false negative.”
+Clearly, the patient’s demographic characteristics play a large role in interpreting any stress test, and therefore having a skilled cardiologist is key.
+(If you have risk factors, here are 15 life-saving tips to prevent heart disease.)

 Knowing risk factors is imperative

-Given the room for error, it's imperative to be aware of the symptoms of heart disease and your risk factors of getting it, such as having a family history.
-Check out the five heart disease risk factors not a lot of people know about.
+Given the room for error, it’s key to be aware of the symptoms of heart disease and your risk factors of getting it, such as having a family history.
 You also should keep your doctor informed of all symptoms.
-"A stress test should be used as a tool to determine the probability of a patient having coronary artery disease, but shouldn't be used to completely rule it out or diagnose someone," cautions Dr. Greuner.
+“A stress test should be used as a tool to determine the probability of a patient having coronary artery disease, but shouldn’t be used to completely rule it out or diagnose someone,” cautions Dr. Greuner.

-Lastly, remember that many factors are in your control.
-Here are some easy ways to incorporate heart-boosting activities to your daily life.
+Remember that many factors are in your control.
+Here are some easy ways to incorporate heart-boosting activities in your daily life.